stefanheule/obsidian/README.md

 ## FAQ

-### No weather information is displayed
+**No weather information is displayed**

 There are many possible causes:

 - Make sure weather is turned on in the settings.
+- Ensure that your phone is connected to the internet.
 - Make sure the color for the weather information is different from the background color.
 - If you use forecast.io or wunderground.com as a weather source, make sure the API key is correct.
 - If you use a custom location, make sure it is a valid location.

-### What does it mean when the degree sign is missing for the weather?
+**What does it mean when the degree sign is missing for the weather?**

+In this case, the last attempt to update the weather failed.
+This can be for any number of reasons (see above).
+Obsidian will keep displaying the previous weather information until it expires.

 ## Changelog